Dynamical Learning in Deep Asymmetric Recurrent Neural Networks: Supplementary Material

+To illustrate the hierarchical processing capabilities of our model, we selected the 10 trials closest to $P_{\mathrm{max}}$ for networks with $L=7$ and $N=2000$.
+We computed the overlap between the internal states of each layer and output patterns, averaging these overlaps across the chosen trials.
+Specifically, we define the overlap $\hat{q}_\mu^{(l)}$ between the internal state at layer $l$ for pattern $\mu$ and the corresponding output $y^\mu$ as:

+where $\hat{s}_i^{*(l),\mu}$ denotes the final state of the $i$-th hidden unit at layer $l$ for pattern $\mu$, and $y_i^\mu$ denotes the $i$-th component of the target vector associated with pattern $\mu$.
+The resulting averaged overlaps clearly show that the internal state in the first layer remains closely aligned with the input and essentially de-correlated from the output, while deeper layers systematically approach and ultimately align closely with the target output (see Fig.~\ref{fig:combined}(b)).

 In this section, we report on the second set of experiments concerning the role of the RM geometry and accessiblity.
 We consider the classification task on Entangled MNIST, and we consider several variants of our proposed algorithm.
 All variants are based on the core model and the learning algorithm discussed in the main text.
-First, we consider two variants that differ in the initialization of the internal couplings: \begin{itemize} \item \textbf{asym}: this is exactly the core model, with the internal coupling matrix initialized sampling each off-diagonal component i.i.d. from a Gaussian, \(J_{ij} \sim \mathcal{N} \left(0, \frac{1}{\sqrt{N}} \right) \), and diagonal entries equal to \(J_D\). \item \textbf{sym0}: the coupling matrix is initialized symmetrically: sample \(J\) like for the \textbf{asym} baseline, and then use \((J+J^T)/2\). \end{itemize} Additionally, we consider two more variants that use the same initialization as in \textbf{sym0}, but additionally implement a variant of the update rule \eqref{eq:plasticity_rule} that preserves the initial symmetry: \begin{itemize} \item \textbf{sym1}: Condition the update of \(J_{ij}\) on both \(s_i\) and \(s_j\) not being stable enough, instead of \(s_i\) only.
+First, we consider two variants that differ in the initialization of the internal couplings: \begin{itemize} \item \textbf{asym}: this is the core module with $\rho = 1$; the internal coupling matrix is initialized sampling each off-diagonal component i.i.d. from a Gaussian, \(J_{ij} \sim \mathcal{N} \left(0, \frac{1}{\sqrt{N}} \right) \), and diagonal entries are equal to \(J_D\). \item \textbf{sym0}: the coupling matrix is initialized symmetrically: sample \(J\) like for the \textbf{asym} baseline, compute \(J_{sym} = (J+J^T)/\sqrt{2}\), and set diagonal entries of \(J_{sym}\) to \(J_D\). \end{itemize} Additionally, we consider two more variants that use the same initialization as in \textbf{sym0}, but additionally implement a variant of the update rule \eqref{eq:plasticity_rule} that preserves the initial symmetry: \begin{itemize} \item \textbf{sym1}: Condition the update of \(J_{ij}\) on both \(s_i\) and \(s_j\) not being stable enough, instead of \(s_i\) only.
 Training with batches of examples, this is done independently for each example in the batch.
 In formulas: Note that we have omitted \(A_{ij}\) since the core model is fully connected. \item \textbf{sym2}: Update \(J_{ij}\) using the average of the updates that \eqref{eq:plasticity_rule} would have made for \(J_{ij}\) and \(J_{ji}\).
 In formulas: \end{itemize}